uviclibraries/rstudio-intermediate/act-3.md

 - You can pull up documentation for a function by executing `?function_name` (e.g. `?t.test`) in the Console.

+- You might want to start a new .Rmd file for this activity

 - Throughout this workshop, instead of typing in commands directly in the command line or in the code editor, type them in chunks of code in your .Rmd file.

 - Have the tidyverse package installed and loaded in RStudio:

 ``` r